fluffy/moq-files/draft-jennings-moq-files.md

 extension type ID.

-# Example

-TODO example of time file

 # File Naming

 It is RECOMMENDED to use a URL encoding version of the FullTrackName with a suffix of ".moqm" as the file name for the meta file.
+In this context FullTrackName is concatenation of Track Namespace with the TrackName, separated by "/".
+Optionally, the filename can be extended with information about group as needed.

-# Dumping
+# MOQT Track DataFile

-When saving a whole track to a files, a common way to do this would be to make one ".data" file with all the object payloads and another ".moqm" file with all the array of JSON object for each MoQ Object.
+When saving a whole MOQT Track to a file, a common way to do this would be to make one ".data" file with all the object data and another ".moqm" file with all the array of JSON object for each MOQT Object.
+An implementation can choose to have one file per MOQT group.
+In such a case, it does so by creating one metadata (".moqm") file and one datafile (".data") containing data for each object in the MOQT group.

 # Playback

-Some use case will want to just load a file into the relay as quickly as possible.
-Other will wish to remade the track name to a new track name publish the objects at a rate based on differences of the receiveTime of the JSON objects.
+Some usecases will want to just load a file into the relay as quickly as possible.
+Other may decide to remade the track name to a new track name publish the objects at a rate based on differences of the receiveTime of the JSON objects.

+# Example

+TODO example of time file

 # IANA